 How to Grow Pokeberries

-Spread the seed on compost rich soil in early spring in an area that gets 4-8 hours of direct sun each day.
-Lightly cover the seeds with soil in rows that are 4 feet apart and keep the soil moist.
-Thin the seedlings to 3 feet apart in the rows when they are 3-4 inches in height.
+Spread the seed on compost-rich soil in early spring in an area that gets four to eight hours of direct sun each day.
+Lightly cover the seeds with soil in rows that are 4 feet (1 m.) apart and keep the soil moist.
+Thin the seedlings to 3 feet (1 m.) apart in the rows when they are 3 to 4 inches (8-10 cm.) in height.

 Pokeberry Plant Care

 Once the plants have established, there really isn’t anything to pokeberry plant care.
 They are vigorous, hardy plants left to their own devices.
 The plants have an extremely long taproot, so once they are established, you really don’t even need to water them but once in a while.

 In fact, you will likely find yourself with more pokeberry than expected once the seeds have been dispersed all around your landscape by hungry birds and mammals.

 Disclaimer: The content of this article is for educational and gardening purposes only.
 Before using ANY wild plant for consumption or medicinal purposes, please consult an herbalist or other suitable professional for advice.
 Always keep toxic plants away from children and pets.